-- Develop a strategy and operational plan for using digital technology which fits with the organisation's aims and objectives and is embedded in overall strategic planning processes. - Involve learners in the planning and implementation of digital technology.
-Develop trustworthy procedures for identifying learners' digital skills and expectations, listening to what learners say and taking their contributions fully into account. - Provide a digital environment that is robust and fit for purpose in all learning locations.
-That access to a decent quality laptop, or the facility to use their own, high speed, reliable wifi and printers are consistently the top-rated student priorities suggests that policy makers and managers at all levels may be wise to focus on these rather prosaic goals first, above more "charismatic" technologies. - Prioritise CPD for staff, especially part-time and casual staff, using peer learning where possible. - > Develop staff knowledge of assistive technology for use with learners with learning difficulties and disabilities. - Further develop staff practice with VLEs and ensure that the information on them is timely and accessible. - > Develop coherent policies for BYOD (Bring Your Own Device) and support these. - Audit and evaluate the effectiveness of the organisation's technology provision against benchmarks and learning outcomes.
+- Develop a strategy and operational plan for using digital technology which fits with the organisation's aims and objectives and is embedded in overall strategic planning processes - Involve learners in the planning and implementation of digital technology.
+Develop various approaches for identifying learners' digital skills and expectations, listening to what learners say and taking their contributions fully into account - " Provide a digital environment that is robust and fit for purpose in all learning locations.
+The fact that access to a decent quality laptop, or the facility to use their own; high speed, reliable Wi-Fi, and printers are consistently the top-rated student priorities suggests

+- that policy makers and managers at all levels may be wise to focus on these rather prosaic goals first, above more charismatic ie. emerging, technologies - " Prioritise CPD for staff, especially part-time and casual staff, using peer learning where possible - Develop staff knowledge of assistive technology for use with learners with learning difficulties and disabilities - Further develop staff practice with VLEs and ensure that the information on them is timely and accessible - Develop coherent policies for BYOD (Bring Your Own Device) and support these - Audit and evaluate the effectiveness of the organisation's technology provision against benchmarks and learning outcomes.